Iqaluit beer and wine store 'still being considered' 10 months after plebiscite

-After a task force recommended it, the public debated it and 77 per cent of Iqaluit residents voted for it, Finance Minister Keith Peterson says the cabinet is still considering how to go about opening a beer and wine store in Nunavut's capital.
+After a task force recommended it, the public debated it and 77 per cent of voters in Iqaluit were in favour of it, Finance Minister Keith Peterson says the cabinet is still considering how to go about opening a beer and wine store in Nunavut's capital.

 During the last sitting of the Legislative Assembly in October, Peterson told MLAs the government needs "to put programs and policies in place" before proceeding with the beer and wine store.